Gorachevsky/guides/frameworks/astro/README.md

 yarn create astro
 ```

-Then follow the instructions on the screen:

 <img src="https://github.com/Gorachevsky/guides/blob/develop/frameworks/astro/docs/images/astro-init-v2.png?raw=true" align="right" width="500" />

+After performing this action, a list of instructions will be displayed as a guide.
+Then follow them until the end of the initial configuration:

 - Confirm the project path.
 - Confirm template use and in case of afirmative response, selection of the desired type of template.